Internship Program Eligibility Requirements

 - Internship Registration Form – to be completed by the student

-After submitting application documents, you can expect to receive an email response regarding your application status within seven (7) days.
-If approved, you will receive a special permission number for you to register for the course, as well as additional details on how to proceed.
+After submitting application documents, you can expect to receive an email response regarding your application status prior to the start of classes.
+If approved, you will receive a special permission number for you to register for the course via WebReg, as well as additional details on how to proceed.

 - Students enrolled in this program are required to adhere to all personnel rules, regulations, and other standard requirements of the host organization and to complete the internship or co-op as agreed.
 This includes meeting the required hours, start and end dates, and all assignment deadlines.

 - The course requirements also include successful completion of written assignments and evaluations throughout the term.
 Assignments are an academic component of the course, and these graded assignments are the basis for the course grade.